 Furthermore, non-medical colored contact lenses are often produced by unlicensed manufacturers that tend to use inferior plastic and toxic materials, such as lead (often used in lens coloring), which can get absorbed through the eyes into the bloodstream.
 These illegal lenses may also contain high levels of bacteria from unsanitary packaging, shipping, and storage conditions.

 Therefore, purchasing any kind of contact lenses without a prescription or medical oversight can result in a variety of eye complications, such as corneal abrasions, eye sores, conjunctivitis, other eye infections, vision impairment and, in rare cases, even permanent vision loss.

 Even if you have perfect vision, all contact lenses, including colored contacts, require a prescription and proper fitting by an optometrist.

-Contact us at Clinic for Vision PC and make an appointment with Dr. Nichols to get properly examined for a contact lens prescription.
+Contact us at Clinic for Vision and make an appointment with Dr. McCurdy to get properly examined for a contact lens prescription.

 The Dos and Don'ts of Colored Contact Lenses